navatharaagi/AWS-Developer-Tools/README.md

 ```

 ##### SNS Triggers using AWS CLI :
--Trigger JSON file “Events” list
+- Trigger JSON file “Events” list
-    -all  (all events in repo)
+    - all  (all events in repo)
     -updateReference  (push occurred)
     -createReference   (branch or tag created)
     -deleteReference   (branch or tag deleted)